 Control is at the discretion of individual landowners and must comply with other relevant legislation.

 The use of cage traps is the most commonly deployed technique.
 Localised trapping may reduce numbers in the short term but this may not make a significant difference to overall population due to rapid recolonisation by birds moving in from other areas.
-Please note that any trapping undertaken in Victoria must be in accordance with Prevention of Cruelty to Animals Regulations 2008, which can be found on the DPI website.
+Please note that any trapping undertaken in Victoria must be in accordance with Prevention of Cruelty to Animals Regulations 2008, which can be found on the DEPI website.

-Research in other States has looked at the practicalities of trapping Indian Mynas.
+Research in other states has looked at the practicalities of trapping Indian Mynas.
 The use of trapping as a control tool used in isolation of other control methods is unlikely to result in successful broad-scale management of this pest, however there has been some localised success with trapping programs.
 One notable example of such localised success has been through the Canberra Indian Myna Action Group Inc.

 Once captured, the recommended method for the humane euthanasia of Indian Mynas in Victoria is the injection of barbiturates by a veterinarian.
 Another method supported by the Victorian Government is cervical dislocation, when undertaken by a person who is trained and highly competent.
 To minimise stress on birds they should be taken to a vet as soon as captured for immediate euthanasia.
-Any euthansed birds must be disposed of appropriately, according to local regulations for waste disposal.
+Any euthanised birds must be disposed of appropriately, according to local regulations for waste disposal.

 There has been research into euthanasia by carbon monoxide (CO) and carbon dioxide (CO2), however the Victorian Government and National Office of the Royal Society for the Prevention of Cruelty to Animals (RSPCA) recommends further investigation before they can be considered humane methods of euthanasia of Common (Indian) Mynas.

 Sourced from the Atlas of Victorian Wildlife, DSE 2010